chord-memory/chord-memory-net/calibre/README.md

 ## Test Run Locally

-To test run the official [calibre-web](https://hub.docker.com/r/linuxserver/calibre-web) image on Mac, cd into the `calibre` directory and run:
+To test run the official [calibre-web](https://hub.docker.com/r/linuxserver/calibre-web) image on Mac, cd into the `calibre/local` directory and run:
 ```
 docker-compose up -d
 ```